 - 100 g freshly grated parmesan no pre-grated stuff pls

-- 1 teaspoon Aleppo pepper or 1/2 teaspoon regular chilli flakes
+- Aleppo pepper or chilli flakes, to taste

 - 2 tablespoons chopped capers or a handful of pitted olives

 - 1 large bunch spinach (mine was 500g well rinsed and chopped)

 - 1 x 700 g jar of passata

 - 2-3 tablespoons tomato paste